aymanhaque/Cross-Mart/README.md

 - Alicia lives in France and wants a Japanese gadget not sold locally.
 - Kuro is traveling from Japan to France soon.
-- Alice posts a request for the gadget on OuterBuddy.
+- Alice posts a request for the gadget on CrossMart.
 - Bob sees the request, buys the gadget in Japan, and brings it to France.
 - Upon arrival, Bob meets Alice and sells her the gadget at a fair price, avoiding hefty import fees.